-The striker scored a penalty kick at Wembley on Monday deep into stoppage time to seal Wimbledon’s promotion to League One after a 2-0 win over Plymouth Argyle.
+The striker’s penalty kick deep into stoppage time sealed Wimbledon’s promotion to League One after a 2-0 win over Plymouth Argyle.

 Headed to League One for the first time in club history, the win caps off a remarkable rise for Wimbledon that started in the ninth-tier of English football back in 2002.

 [ MORE: Pellegrini rues Pep announcement ]